tlindsay42/ArmorPowerShell/docs/index.rst

 .. image:: http://readthedocs.org/projects/armorpowershell/badge/?version=latest
 :target: http://armorpowershell.readthedocs.io/en/latest/?badge=latest

-This is a community project that provides a Microsoft PowerShell module for managing and monitoring your Armor Complete and Anywhere environments.
+This is a community project that provides a powerful command-line interface via a Microsoft PowerShell module for managing, monitoring, and automating many aspects of your Armor Complete and Armor Anywhere environments, including firewalls, VMs, and more.
 The code is open source, and `available on GitHub`_.

 .. _available on GitHub: https://github.com/tlindsay42/ArmorPowerShell